blakebyer/PRS_Combinations/README.md

 python -m pip install scipy
 ```
 ## Usage
-The Polygenic Risk Scores Knowledge Base is an online or CLI polygenic risk scores calculator, which contains GWAs summary statistics from the NHGRI-EBI GWAs Catalog.
+The Polygenic Risk Scores Knowledge Base is an online or CLI polygenic risk scores calculator, which contains GWAS summary statistics from the NHGRI-EBI GWAS Catalog.
 Visit the Polygenic Risk Scores Knowledge Base at: [PRSKB](https://prs.byu.edu/)

 Or clone the GitHub PRSKB repository: